-The Revd Gareth J M Saunders
+Hello!
+I’m Gareth J M Saunders.

-I studied Practical Theology and Christian Ethics at the University of St Andrews, graduating in 1993 with a Bachelor of Divinity (Hons).
+I grew up in the Scottish Borders.
+I studied Practical Theology and Christian Ethics at the University of St Andrews, graduating in 1993 with a Bachelor of Divinity (with honours).

 Following a few years working in textile mills in the Scottish Borders, and with homeless young people in London, I moved to Edinburgh where I read for a Master of Theology in Ministry at the University of Edinburgh, while completing my ordination training with the Scottish Episcopal Church.

 I was ordained deacon in 1999 and priest in 2000.
 I served my curacy at St Andrews Cathedral, Inverness, and then three parish churches in Edinburgh before I moved into full-time web development in 2006.

 Since Monday 1 May 2006 I’ve been working at the University of St Andrews first as the assistant information architect / web manager, now as web architect, focusing mostly on DSDM agile project management and business analysis.

 I am also the warden at Agnes Blackadder Hall, a large hall of residence at the University of St Andrews.